…And then there were four: Michigan State, Butler, West Virginia and Duke…

 10. Purdue defeats Texas A&M

 No one gave the Boilermakers a chance after they lost Robbie Hummel near the end of the season.
 In fact, a lot of brackets had Siena upsetting Purdue in the opening round.
-In the end, Purdue represented the Big Ten well, falling in the Sweet 16 round in a competitive game against Duke.
-In order to get that far, the Boilers needed a nailbiting 63-61 overtime victory over the Aggies – one of the best in the tournament.
+But the Boilermakers represented the Big Ten well, falling in the Sweet 16 round in a competitive game against Duke.
+In order to get that far, the Boilers needed a nail-biting 63-61 overtime victory over the Aggies – one of the best in the tournament.

 9. Ohio upsets Georgetown